 Trauma can make it difficult for people to have healthy relationships.
 Issues of trust and an inability to feel safe may make them avoid relationships, or they may find they are drawn to similar personalities that traumatized them in the past.
-Without treatment, individuals who have suffered at the hands of abusers may find themselves repeating patterns throughout their lives.
+Without treatment, individuals who have suffered at the hands of abusers may find themselves repeating unhealthy patterns throughout their lives.

 Elements has a number of programs that treat trauma as well as co-occurring addictive and compulsive disorders.
 These programs offer a number of highly effective interventions for the treatment of trauma, with the goal of symptom relief so that clients can rebuild their lives and establish a sense of security and the ability to develop healthy relationships.
 Some of these treatment options include Eye Movement Desensitization and Reprocessing, Somatic Experiencing®, equine therapy, art therapy, psychodrama and adventure therapy.